 1. High Cost of TV advertising

 TV commercials cost a lot to make.
-Advertisers have to pay models and celebrities to act as brand ambassadors of sorts with a TV advertising.
-And then there’s that exorbitant expense on production and getting clearances from concerned authorities before a TV commercial goes on air.
+Advertisers have to pay models and celebrities to act as brand ambassadors of sorts with TV advertising.
+And then there’s that exorbitant expense of production and getting clearances from concerned authorities before a TV commercial goes on air.

 2. Too Many TV Channels

-Another major problem that advertisers, viewers and TV channels face is the stiff competition.
+Another major problem that advertisers, viewers, and TV channels face is stiff competition.
 There’re numerous TV channels of every genre that target a specific community or location.
-This poses a question to advertisers about which channel to spend upon for TV advertising.
+This poses a question to advertisers about which channel to spend on for TV advertising.

 3. Limited Time of TV Commercials

-TV channels accept advertising on minutes and hours basis.
-This mean, they don’t charge per commercial.
-Instead, their rate depends upon duration of the TV commercial itself.
-The longer a TV commercial, higher the price the advertiser pays.
+TV channels accept advertising on a minutes and hours basis.
+This means they don’t charge per commercial.
+Instead, their rate depends upon the duration of the TV commercial itself.
+The longer a TV commercial, the higher price the advertiser pays.
 That’s the reason majority of TV commercials are of 15 seconds to half-minute durations.
 Rarely do we see TV commercials that drag over a minute.

 Indirect TV Advertising

 There’s also something known as indirect advertising on TV.
 This happens in a very subtle form.
 If you observe some movies or TV shows closely, you might come across a brand or product featured several times.

 These are deliberate.
 For example, you might see the heroine visit a store or restaurant of a popular brand or a hero mentioning some product specifically by its name.
 These are subtle forms of advertising also known as indirect advertising or “plugs” in advertising parlance.